M2BL/NextPyper/README.md

 ### 3. Running NextPyper

-Finally, you can simply run NextPyper, for single-probes:
+Finally, use the `run` subcommand to start the workflow.
+For single-probes you do not need to specify a pattern, so simply provide the inputs we prepared:

 ```bash
 nextpyper run --threads 16 --single-probes --input input_samples.tsv --probes custom_probes.fasta --output out_single
 ```

-Or for multi-probes, specifying the appropiate pattern:
+For multi-probes, specify the appropiate pattern as well:

 ```bash
 nextpyper run --threads 16 --input new_hier_samples.tsv --probes kew_probes.fasta --pattern "(\d+)$" --output out_multi